Driving adoption and understanding user behaviour in online marketplaces

 “The earliest days in a marketplace are a tricky time.
 There’s a chicken and egg problem when it comes to supply and demand: customers need supply, and suppliers need customers.
 But it’s nearly impossible to ramp up supply and demand in lock step.
 We’ve found that in most cases it’s best to focus on building up the supply first.
 That’s because in the early days there’s more incentive for sellers to invest their time.
 There’s zero motivation for customers to stick around without any inventory.”

-Creating Supply:
+Creating supply:

 • Focusing on unique inventory: target suppliers that don’t already sell online (through targeted marketing and promotion of the website).
 Oftentimes, these types of sellers will typically also bring along some of their own buyers – helping ramp up your customer base at the same time.